harry720320/ai-cloud-architect/README.md

 4. Fill in answers for all discovery questions
 5. Click "Generate Answers" to generate answers for all questions, or click individual "Generate" buttons for specific questions
 6. The system will generate detailed suggestions for each question based on your answers
+7. **Formatted display**: Generated answers are automatically rendered with Markdown formatting, including:
+   - Headings (H1-H4)
+   - Lists (ordered and unordered)
+   - Code blocks with syntax highlighting
+   - Inline code
+   - Tables
+   - Links
+   - Bold and italic text
+   - Blockquotes
-7. Save discovery results and export answers separately
+8. Save discovery results and export answers separately

 ### View Discovery Results